InkMakhova/code-snippet-vault-frontend/README.md

 For UI structure and accessibility, React Aria Components play a key role.
 They ensure consistent, accessible interactions for buttons, forms, modals, dialogs, and tables—paired with CSS Modules for a lightweight, GitHub-inspired dark theme.

 Finally, a lightweight global Toast context was implemented to display success, error, and status messages throughout the app.
 This allows mutation hooks to report feedback without tightly coupling UI logic to the components that trigger the actions.

+Overall, this project demonstrates a modern, type-secured approach to building a scalable frontend using React, TypeScript, TanStack’s ecosystem, and accessible UI primitives—resulting in a clean architecture and a highly maintainable codebase.